-There were the odd pothole and larger rocks that I had to avoid while biking Death Road Bolivia though all in all, it was the most scenic mountain bike ride I have ever been on!
+There were the odd pothole and larger rocks that I had to avoid, though all in all, it was the most scenic mountain bike ride I have ever been on!

-My advice is only to book a Death Road Bolivia Tour if you are a competent rider and comfortable with heights.
+My advice is only to book a tour if you are a competent rider and comfortable with heights.

 At the end of the tour, our guide handed out t-shirts to us all that stated ‘Death Road Survivor’.
 We wore our t-shirts with pride as we sat down to lunch at the restaurant and later a refreshing swim in the pool was more than rewarding!

 Death Road Survivor